microsoft/PartsUnlimited/docs/GettingStartedLinuxOSX.md

-#Getting Started for Linux#
+#Getting Started for Linux/OS X#

 ##Get DNVM##

 The CoreCLR-based `dnu` doesn't support all the available features yet.
-So to develop on Linux we still need to install a Mono-based DNX runtime and use `dnu` from it.
+So to develop on Linux or Mac OS X we still need to install a Mono-based DNX runtime and use `dnu` from it.

-Please follow the instructions for Linux at
+Please follow the instructions at
 <https://github.com/aspnet/Home> to get DNVM and run the `upgrade`
 command.
-(Note that the doc there doesn't list `unzip` as a prerequisites, however you need to install that as well, otherwise DNVM commands would fail.)
+(Note For Linux the doc there doesn't list `unzip` as a prerequisites, however you need to install that as well, otherwise DNVM commands would fail to install DNX runtimes.)

 ```
     dnvm upgrade -u